You have been assigned this mountain to show others it can be moved. —Unknown

 Looking back now, I do believe, those moments of being left out, of feeling isolated, of knowing exactly how it feels to be excluded (even if it was justified) made my little boy the kindhearted person he is today.
 Almost a teenager now, he is exceptionally caring and thoughtful, always a good sport, always a good friend, he is the tug on my sleeve when we pass a homeless person that is my cue to search my bag for a snack or spare change, and the one to reach out to the new kid in school… and these are not just the words of a mother, this is the reoccurring praise I hear of him from the staff and teachers at school, from coaches and friends.

 Living with allergies has also had a positive impact on my husband and I. It would be the initial diagnosis that would require us to read labels and thus make us aware of the “junk” in our food supply and lead us to making changes to our diet not only for the sake of allergies but for the desire to eat better.
-While we searched for allergens like casein, lactose, and whey, we came to know such things as sodium nitrites, BHA, hydrolyzed vegetable protein, and exactly how much sugar was packed into that pouch of “healthy” oatmeal we had for breakfast and therein, started our journey of choosing homemade over store-bought foods.
-But even more importantly, when there are birthday invitations to be sent out, we are sure to include everyone within our children’s circle of friends, allergies are to be worked around not overlooked.
+While we searched for allergens like casein, lactose, and whey, we came to know such things as sodium nitrites, BHA, hydrolyzed vegetable protein, and exactly how much sugar was packed into that pouch of “healthy” oatmeal we had for breakfast and therein, started our journey of choosing homemade over store-bought processed foods.
+Even more importantly though, when there are birthday invitations to be sent out, we are sure to include everyone within our children’s circle of friends, allergies are to be worked around not overlooked.
 My son has since overcome most of his food allergies but the lessons we have learnt along the way are for life.

 No dairy and no processed fruit juice, this kid-friendly piña colada has been one of my favourite birthday party drinks.
 It doesn’t require much of a recipe, but this post is clearly not about the recipe; the intent is to show that adapting to allergies can be easy and fun and for a child with allergies, it will spare a lot of hurt.
 As you may have already noticed, this blog certainly does not specialize in allergy-friendly recipes.
 If you are looking for a blog that does, Allergy Girl Eats is one of my favourites.